 - Don't skip the sweetener: It helps keep the ice cream soft and easy to scoop.

-- Cover the surface directly: Helps prevent ice crystals.
+- Cover the surface directly: Press plastic wrap onto the surface to prevent ice crystals.

-- Let it sit before scooping: From experience, 5-10 minutes makes a big difference.
+- Let it sit before scooping: From experience, 5 to 10 minutes makes a big difference.

 Cottage Cheese Ice Cream Variations